HanaLouizaMoussaoui/TheLeapinKitchen/README.md

 The player begins the game by selecting a frog they'd like to play as.
 There are 4 colors available.

-The player starts in Level 1 where he must serve just 1 customer to reach the next level.
-This is to allow the player to get used to the game mechanics.
+The first level is a tutorial.
+There will be instructions on the screen.
+The player must serve just 1 customer to reach the next level.
+This is to allow him to get used to the game mechanics.
 He must first go to the table to take the customer's order.
 Then, he must wait for the order to be prepared.
 After a certain amount of time, the order can be picked up at the counter.
 Then, he must go back to the table to serve the customer.
-This is the end of the "tutorial".
+This is the end of the tutorial.

 In Level 2 and onwards, each table served gives the player a certain amount of money.
 The player must reach an increasing money goal each level.
 He must manage his time well, because there is a fixed amount of customers per level, and customers can get impatient and leave the restaurant, which can lead to not reaching the money goal.

+A little fun feature is the rainbow frog which is rare as it gives the player a very generous tip.
+However, its patience is very low so the player must hurry to serve it when it appears.

 When the player reaches the money goal, they can progress to the next level.
 If they don't reach the money goal, they must try the level again.